The 50 State Quarters Program

 The Washington quarter was introduced in 1932 and was intended to be a one-year circulating commemorative coin struck to honor the bicentennial of the birth of America’s first president, George Washington.
 After a one-year hiatus, in which no quarters were struck, the Washington design returned in 1934 and officially replaced the Standing Liberty design, which had been in production since the end of 1916.

-With minor modifications performed to strengthen the design over the course of sixty-plus years, a major composition change starting with issues dated 1965, and a two-year modification in 1975 and 1976 to celebrate the country’s bicentennial, America’s quarter dollar denomination design remained relatively unchanged until 1999.
+With minor modifications performed to strengthen the design over the course of 60-plus years, a major composition change starting with issues dated 1965, and a two-year modification in 1975 and 1976 to celebrate the country’s Bicentennial, America’s quarter dollar denomination design remained relatively unchanged until 1999.

-In 1999, the United States Mint issued the first coins from the ten-year 50 States Commemorative Coin Program.
-The program was authorized by an act of Congress, authored under the same name and signed into law by President Bill Clinton on December 1, 1997.
+In 1999, the United States Mint issued the first coins from the 10-year 50 States Commemorative Coin Program.
+The program was authorized by an Act of Congress, authored under the same name, and signed into law by President Bill Clinton on December 1, 1997.

 The act called for the production of five coins per year, with one coin struck for each state, struck in the order in which the states were admitted into the Union.
 The act specified that the state design would appear on the reverse of each coin, while the familiar Washington portrait would remain on the obverse, but modified slightly so as to accommodate the inclusion of the legend (UNITED STATES of AMERICA), the denomination (QUARTER DOLLAR), and the motto (E PLURIBUS UNUM).
 In the pre-1999 issues, this text was included on the reverse of the coin.

 Alabama was the 22nd state to enter into the Union of States.
 It ratified the Constitution on December 14, 1819, and saw its quarter released on March 17, 2003, in the fifth year of the 50 State Quarters Program.
 It was the second quarter issued in that year.